Adrilaw/Digispark_DuckyScripts/README.md

 Configure the Arduino IDE for the DigiSpark using: https://digistump.com/wiki/digispark/tutorials/connecting or Seytonic's tutorial: https://youtu.be/fGmGBa-4cYQ.
 Then download one of scripts (sketches), open them with Arduino IDE, modify them if needed and upload them to the DigiSpark.

 # Scripts Descriptions
- • Revershell_Win: Opens a powercat reverse shell from a Windows machine to the host
+ • Revershell_Win: Opens a powercat reverse shell from a Windows machine to the host NOTE: Edit script to desire ip addr and port

  • RickRoll: Plays Never Gonna Give you up song while performing a fake windows update